Extraltodeus/ComfyUI-AutomaticCFG/README.md

   ~~- in the "pag_nodes.py" file look for "disable_cfg1_optimization=True"~~
   ~~- set it to "disable_cfg1_optimization=False".~~ This is not necessary anymore because the dev modified it already :)
 - For the negative lerp function in the other nodes the scale has been divided by two.
 So if you were using it at 10, set it to 5.

+16.04.24

+- Added "uncond_start_percentage" as an experimental feature.
+This allows to start the guidance later as a way to try [Applying Guidance in a Limited Interval Improves
+Sample and Distribution Quality in Diffusion Models](https://arxiv.org/pdf/2404.07724.pdf).
+50% of the steps would be 10% of the sigmas with the Karras scheduler.
+Set "uncond_start_percentage" to 10% if you want to try it.

 # In short:

 Quality > prompt following (but somehow it also feels like it follows the prompt more so...
 I'll let you decide)